We are open Tuesdays-Sundays from 11am-6pm. Please note that our cafe is currently closed on Tuesdays.

 Once you have arrived you can stay as long as you want.

-If you are buying tickets as a group, you can book up to 6 tickets online.
-We cannot admit groups larger than 6 people.
+If you are booking tickets as a group, you can book up to 6 tickets online.
+For groups larger than 6, please contact email@example.com.

 To avoid waiting, please try to arrive within your 30-minute booked time slot, listed on your ticket.